sga001/cinch/README.md

 # cinch
-System for interposing on USB traffic
+A system for interposing on USB transfers and several security modules.
+See the paper [here] (https://www.usenix.org/system/files/conference/usenixsecurity16/sec16_paper_angel.pdf).

-Instructions on how to Run cinch will be here soon.
+Instructions on how to run cinch will be here soon.
+Source code for the security adapter will be uploaded soon.